JICFB - Bullying Prevention and Intervention

-Reports of bullying should be made via the Hopkinton Public Schools Bullying Prevention & Intervention Report Form (JICFB-FRM1) found on each school’s website.
+Reports of bullying should be made via the Hopkinton Public Schools Bullying Prevention & Intervention Report Form (JICFB-FRM1 or Electronic Version) found on each school’s website.
 Reports may be made online or printed and delivered to a school staff member.

-All staff members shall immediately report any instance of bullying or retaliation the staff member has witnessed or become aware of, to the school principal or his/her designee.
+All staff members shall immediately report any instance of bullying or retaliation the staff member has witnessed or become aware of, to the school principal or his/her/their designee.
 Other Hopkinton Public School employees, and/or drivers employed by companies providing transportation services to the district, are obligated to report an incident of bullying behavior as soon as possible, generally within one school day.
-Reports may be made verbally in the interest of timeliness but must be followed up the same day with a written report on the Hopkinton Public Schools Bullying Prevention & Intervention Report Form (JICFB-FRM1).
+Reports may be made verbally in the interest of timeliness but must be followed up the same day with a written report on the Hopkinton Public Schools Bullying Prevention & Intervention Report Form (JICFB-FRM1 or Electronic Version).

 Parents or guardians are encouraged to report bullying behavior that they witness or their child experiences to the appropriate school principal.
-If a parent/guardian makes a verbal report to school employees, the employee must report to the principal/designee using the Hopkinton Public Schools Bullying Prevention & Intervention Report Form (JICFB-FRM1).
+If a parent/guardian makes a verbal report to school employees, the employee must report to the principal/designee using the Hopkinton Public Schools Bullying Prevention & Intervention Report Form (JICFB-FRM1or Electronic Version).

 Each school will accept anonymous reporting of bullying behavior.
 No formal disciplinary action will be taken solely on the basis of an anonymous report.
 Any student who knowingly makes a false report of bullying will be subject to disciplinary action.